-In Sweden, we have traditional treat called “Chokladbollar” that almost everyone has made at least once during their childhood.
+In Sweden, we have a traditional treat called “Chokladbollar” that almost everyone has made at least once during their childhood.
 They are as tasty as they are unhealthy, with the main ingredients being sugar and butter.
 But there’s no need to despair, we have tweaked the recipe and turned this traditional Swedish treat into a sugar-free, healthy snack that actually tastes better than the original!

 - 200-250 ml nut Flour (we like almond or cashew!)